makwingchi/Ford_GoBike_Trips_Prediction/README.md

 <img src="final_markdown_files/figure-html/unnamed-chunk-19-1.png" width="50%" /><img src="final_markdown_files/figure-html/unnamed-chunk-19-2.png" width="50%" />

 ## 5.4.
-Generalizability across space{#link17}
+Generalizability across space
-After examining the models°Ø generalizability across datasets, we next decide to assess whether they are generalizable across space.
+After examining the models‚Äô generalizability across datasets, we next decide to assess whether they are generalizable across space.
 In this section, we will take a look at two geographies - stations and neighborhoods.

 ### 5.4.1.
-Across stations{#link18}
+Across stations
 To calculate MAE by each station, for each of the two test sets, we take the mean of absolute error for every station in the given days.

 As shown by the following maps, departure and arrival models display similar patterns.
 On weekdays, stations with relatively higher MAEs are located in the northeast of San Francisco, while at weekends, it seems that those with higher MAES are concentrated in the southwest instead.